What Are Dreams?

 How to Make Sense of Your Dreams

-If you are intrigued by your dreams or want to sort out the meaning behind them, consider keeping a dream diary or journal.
-Here are some tips:
+If you’re curious about your dreams or want to sort out any possible meaning behind them, consider keeping a dream diary or journal.

 Write it down.
-Keep a notebook or journal and pen next to your bed and record your dream first thing every morning, while the memory is still fresh.
-Write down anything you recall from the dream and how it made you feel, even if you can only remember random pieces of information.
+Keep a notebook and pen next to your bed, and record your dream first thing every morning, while the memory is still fresh.
+Write down anything you recall and how it made you feel, even if you can remember only random pieces of information.

 Journal without judgment.
 Dreams are sometimes odd and may go against societal norms.
 Try not to judge yourself based on your dreams.

-Dreams have fascinated humanity since the beginning of time and will likely continue to mystify us.
-And although science has allowed us to learn much about the human brain, we may never know for sure the meaning behind our dreams.
+Dreams have fascinated humanity since the beginning of time and will probably continue to puzzle us.
+Science has allowed us to learn much about the human brain, but we may never know for sure the meanings behind our dreams.